nefrace/shotjump/README.md

 ## Build (tested only on Linux)

-Just run `build.sh` to build the game and then run any web-server to serve `./build` directory.
+Just run `build.sh` to build the game, place the `index.html` into the `build` directory and then run any web-server to serve that directory.
 You need to have Emscripten installed in your system.